[Note: if some of this post is not showing properly, try without adblock.]

 You might occasionally bump into a targeted offer or pre-qualified offer which doesn’t have the 24-months verbiage.
 I you do, go for it!

-4) What happens if I downgrade a Citi card?
+4) What happens if I downgrade or product change a Citi card?
 Does that reset the clock as if you closed it?

 Good question, and a very important one.
 I tried to clarify this issue with Citi but haven’t had success.
 You can see this post for a discussion on this topic.